How small businesses can respond to cash rate changes

 “We prioritise transparency to make it easier for small business owners to manage the ups and downs of running their businesses and enable them to optimise their cash flow and forecasting.”

+For example, Kristopher Meuwissen, director and founder of Wealtheon Financial Services, suggests a fixed-rate, rather than variable rate, loan when seeking business finance.
 “Fixed rates are extraordinarily advantageous in terms of knowing cash flow and understanding exactly what your interest payments will be,” he says.
-“It removes the question of rising or falling rates affecting your cash flow.”